Air New Zealand Flight 4374: Aircraft and crew

-Crash
+Crash and rescue

 At 14:28 the aircraft had descended to 3000 feet and the pilots deployed the flaps.
-The aircraft's speed was 165 knots, and increased to 211 knots; 2 minutes 14 seconds later the aircraft crashed into the harbour killing two, the captain and a passenger.
+The aircraft's speed was 165 knots, and increased to 211 knots; 2 minutes 14 seconds later the aircraft crashed into the harbour 1km west of the intended runway, killing two, the captain and a passenger.
+At the time of the crash, Auckland was experiencing its heaviest rainfall in 43 years, and the visibility was officially described as "restricted".